Markdown

 Images: Similar to links, but with an exclamation mark (

-!) at the beginning.
-The alt text goes in the square brackets.markdown Renders as: -
+Renders as:!) at the beginning.
+The alt text goes in the square brackets. -

 Blockquotes: Use the greater-than sign (